About co-authors

 Co-Author

-The Honourable Jean Augustine served as the Parliamentary Secretary to the Prime Minister of Canada, Chair of the National Liberal Women’s Caucus, Secretary of State, and Minister for Multiculturalism and the Status of Women, Chair of the Standing Committee on Foreign Affairs, and Deputy Speaker.
-In March 2007 to 2015, she served as the first Fairness Commissioner for the province of Ontario.
+The Honourable Dr. Jean Augustine served as the Parliamentary Secretary to the Prime Minister of Canada, Chair of the National Liberal Women’s Caucus, Secretary of State and Minister for Multiculturalism and the Status of Women, Chair of the Standing Committee on Foreign Affairs and Deputy Speaker.
+From March 2007-2015, she served as the first Fairness Commissioner for the province of Ontario.

 Dauna Jones-Simmonds, BA, CHRL, SHRMC